chickensoft-games/GodotEnv/README.md

 }
 ```

+Here are some notes explaining the info fields within each addon:

+- `url` : The link or file system path pointing to the addon source.
+- `source` : The source type used by this addon, can be `remote`, `local`, or `symlink`.
+- `checkout` : The branch or tag to use when installing from a Git repository.
+- `subfolder` : The folder path within the addon repository to install from.
+The default value is `/` which installs all files from the source.

 ### 🪄 Installing Addons

 GodotEnv uses the system shell to install addons from symlinks, local paths, and remote git url's and zip files.
 Please make sure you've configured `git` in your shell environment to use any desired credentials so it can clone any local and remote repositories you reference.